 Finally, they will discuss the process for repairing the failed part or correcting the problem.
 If you determine that AC repair is better for you than buying an upgraded A/C system, the technician will order any parts necessary and schedule your next appointment to repair your AC.
 Or, if the necessary part is already handy on their van, they will go ahead and start the air conditioner repair work with your go-ahead.

 Keep in mind that throughout Indianapolis your HVAC equipment is in good hands with Broad Ripple Service Experts.
-Our service techs are NATE-certified and have undergone extensive background checks so you can feel confident with the people we send into your home.
+Our service techs are ACE-certified and have undergone extensive background checks so you can feel confident with the people we send into your home.
 If you ever have any questions about your A/C system or what to expect with your AC repair, give us a call 24/7 at 317-527-0271 and we’ll be happy to discuss the process.